dmarti/privacy-docs/ccpa-opt-out.md

 ---
-title: "California Consumer Privacy Act opt-out letter"
+title: "California Consumer Privacy Act opt-out"
 permalink: ccpa-opt-out
-date: 2020-06-13
+date: 2020-10-07
+layout: document.html
 ---

 To whom it may concern:

-Any information I provide to you may be used solely for the limited purpose of complying with the request stated in this email.
+Any information I provide to you may be used solely for the limited purpose of complying with the request stated in this letter.

 I opt out of the sale of my personal information.

 I am a California resident.
 My address is

-{{addressblock}}
+{{CCPA_ADDRESS}}

-My phone number is {{phone}}.
+My phone number is {{CCPA_PHONE}}.

 According to the California Consumer Privacy Act Regulations, published at